 The First Amendment states, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof…”

 “Largely because of this prohibition against government regulation or endorsement of religion, diverse faiths have flourished and thrived in America since the founding of the republic,” states the Anti-Defamation League.
 “Indeed, James Madison, the father of the United States Constitution, once observed that, ‘the [religious] devotion of the people has been manifestly increased by the total separation of the church from the state.”

 The words of the Constitution sound relatively straightforward, but they have been hotly debated for generations.
 Determining what constitutes the separation of church and state is not an easy task, particularly when First Amendment issues enter into the public school forum.
-Prayer, Bible study and teachings on creationism and evolution have all become hot button issues in school districts across the country, and some schools question whether any sort of religion should be expressed on campus.
-Now, another issue is being discussed in some states – the issue of whether to incorporate biblical studies as a part of literature or history curriculum.
+Prayer, Bible study, and teachings on creationism and evolution have all become hot-button issues in school districts across the country, and some schools question whether any sort of religion should be expressed on campus.
+Now, another issue is being discussed in some states – the issue of whether to incorporate biblical studies as a part of the literature or history curriculum.

 New Hampshire Introduces Mandate for Bible Class

 New Hampshire is one state that has recently entered the First Amendment fray, with a new bill that would require schools statewide to offer an elective Bible studies class.
 According to a report at Newser, advocates of the bill state that the Bible is an inescapable part of American history that influenced the philosophy of the Founding Fathers as they created the new republic.